 Repetitive stress injuries (RSIs) happen when movements are repeated over and over, causing damage to a bone, tendon, or joint.

 What Causes Repetitive Stress Injuries in Sports?

 Repeated motions in sports cause many RSIs (or overuse injuries).
-RSIs are most likely to happen in kids and teens in the area of growth plates.
+RSIs are most likely to happen in the area of growth plates.
 A growth plate is a layer of cartilage near the end of a bone where most of the bone's growth happens.
 It is weaker and more at risk for injury than the rest of the bone.

 Who Gets Repetitive Stress Injuries?